Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Exploring caves at Khao Sok

-• Shuttle transfer from the town to the national park entrance
+• Shuttle transfer from the village

 • Longtail boat tour through Cheow Lan Lake